wanglian/meteor-selectize-bootstrap/README.md

 `meteor add jeremy:selectize`

 This Meteor package currently only loads the plugin (with stylesheet).
-Just add to you app and set it up manually as you would in any other application.
+Just add to your app and set it up manually as you would in any other application.

 [Homepage](http://brianreavis.github.io/selectize.js/)

 [Github](https://github.com/brianreavis/selectize.js)

 [Documentation](https://github.com/brianreavis/selectize.js/tree/master/docs)

 [Examples](https://github.com/brianreavis/selectize.js/tree/master/examples)